 When we lie regularly we get good at it, and we lose sight of the boundaries of when it is alright to lie, and when it isn’t.
 Then we end up living on the surface of life, skimming from one lie to the next.
 Our life lacks substance.
 Close relationships become shallow, because lies eat away at trust and intimacy.
 On both broad and intimate levels, lies disconnect us from humanity.
 They violate us.

-Uncle: Yes, and because we are not confronting the problem honestly, we don’t get to properly solve it.
+After a while, we may start believing our own lies, and then we look like a goose.
+And when we are caught out lying, and try to justify it by saying the recipient deserved the lie, or that it’s okay to lie because everyone lies, then we look even more like a goose.
+We spiral into goosedom.
+And, because we are not confronting the problem honestly, we don’t get to properly solve it.
 The philosopher Robert Tilley said that ‘when we lie we apprehend the ghostly, the void . . . we sense the abyss.’
 He’s right.
 We can feel the violation when we lie.
 We know that each time we lie we create discord within us, and we like ourselves less.

 ‘When we lie, the more fear we feel, for we are drawing closer to the inner rooms that are haunted.’